EddyVerbruggen/nativescript-local-notifications/README.md

 ## Setup (since plugin version 3.0.0)
 Add this so for iOS 10+ we can do some wiring (set the iOS `UNUserNotificationCenter.delegate`, to be precise).
 Not needed if your app loads the plugin on startup anyway.

-You'll know you need this if on iOS 10+ notifications are not received by your app... better safe than sorry, though!
+You'll know you need this if on iOS 10+ notifications are not received by your app or `addOnMessageReceivedCallback` is not invoked... better safe than sorry, though!

 ```js
 require ("nativescript-local-notifications");